joseph1606/CONNECTIONS/README.md

 npm, python3, and pip installed on your local machine.

 ### Step 1
 Clone the repository to your local machine and open a terminal starting at the repository root (new_connections).
-From there, cd into nc-code-editor and run npm start.
+From there, cd into nc-code-editor.
 ```console
 $ cd nc-code-editor
 ```